Burstall/hedera-nft-scripts/README.md

 Scans for **ALL** NFTs on the network and tracks which wallets own what balances.
 Used to try and assess number of users / collectors on the network through time.
 It's not fast but it does keep you updated on progress.

 Usage: node trackHederaNFTs.js

+---

+convertNFTexportioToTMTMetadata.js

+Basic script to show maniuplation and conversion of JSON objects.
+In this case converting from NFTexport.io metadata format to something more friendly for minting on Hedera with TMT or equivalent

+.env settings (can be adjust with command line arguments too)
+###Metadata Conversion
+COLLECTION_WEBSITE=
+COLLECTION_COMPILER=
+COLLECTION_CREATOR=
+COLLECTION_LOGO=
+COLLECTION_CATEGORY=
+COLLECTION_DESC=

+Usage: node convertNFTexportioToTMTMetadata.js -process <file> [-website <url>] [-compiler <name>] [-creator <creator>] [-logo <CID>] [-category <category>][-desc 'description here'
+       -process file to read in and process
+       -website project url - optional
+       -compiler        compiler text - optional
+       -creator creator text - optional
+       -logo    Pinned CID for a logo jpg image -category        category text - optional
+       -desc    compiler text - optional

+---

+createNFT.js

+Start of a set of minting tools.
+This is 'step 1' (see below) of creating the token ID with 0 serials ready to mint.

+Planning a three step process for command line minting scripts:
+1) token create (set royalties / name / supply etc.) -> returns supply key / token ID
+2) pin images and resulting metadata on IPFS
+3) mint the NFTs using the pinned metadata

+Usage: node createNFT.js [-wipe] [-admin] [-freeze] [-save] [-royalty <XXX.json>]
+                [-name AAA] [-symbol WWW] [-desc 'short max 100 char description here'] [-max M] [-feecap Q] -wipe    add a wipe key
+       -admin   add a admin key
+       -freeze  add a freeze key
+       -pause   add a pause key
+       -royalty XXX.json        path to .json file containing royalties if applicable -save    save keys to file on completion -feecap Q where Q is the max HBAR spend (defaults to 50h) -name    token name
+       -symbol  token symbol
+       -desc    token description
+       -max     maxSupply

+.env settings:
+#mint NFT Token
+MY_ACCOUNT_ID=
+MY_PRIVATE_KEY=
+NFT_NAME=
+NFT_SYMBOL=
+NFT_DESC=
+NFT_MAX_SUPPLY=

+Per the usage pattern you can override NFT details on the command line if needed otherwise it will use values from the .env

+pass in the royalty .json file with -royalty (optional) -> see **royalties_example.json** for a guide.

+the script will read in the information and present you with a summary asking for confirmation to attempt the token create. once complete the script will ask if you wish to have the details & keys saved to file (highly recommended) - if not / on failure it will print to console.

+---

+mintNFTfromPinnedMetadata.js

+This is 'step 3' (see above) -> NFT minting script if you have already pinned the metatdata.json file into IPFS and created the token.
+Designed to track status and be replayable in case of failure during the minting process.

+Usage: node mintNFTfromPinnedMetadata.js -process <file>
+       -process json file to read in and process
+                File format:
+        {
+                "ipfs://XXXX/metadata.json",
+                "ipfs://YYYY/metadata.json",
+                "ipfs://ZZZZ/metadata.json"
+        }
+or (output format of this script that includes tracking)

+        {
+                "0: {
+                        "cid": "ipfs://XXXX/metadata.json",
+                        "minted": true,
+                        "serial": "629"
+                },
+                "1": {
+                        "cid": "ipfs://YYY/metadata.json",
+                        "minted": false,
+                },
+                "2": {
+                        "cid": "ipfs://ZZZZ/metadata.json",
+                }
+        }

+.env settings:
+MY_ACCOUNT_ID=
+MY_PRIVATE_KEY=
+ENVIRONMENT=
+NFT_TOKEN_ID=
+NFT_SUPPLY_KEY=
+#batch size defaults to 10 which is the maximum if missing / no value
+NFT_MINT_BATCH_SIZE=